funktionale-programmierung/bob2015/2022/how-to-talk.md

 - Please use Google Chrome for [`vdo.ninja`](https://vdo.ninja), this proved to be most stable.
 - Select **Join Room with Camera** and follow the on screen dialog.
-- Please join the room at the beginning of your talk, in case there are any technical difficulties
+- Please join the vdo.ninja room at the beginning of your talk, in case there are any technical difficulties
 - If you want to show slides or share your screen, click the button with the screen icon in VDO Ninja.
 (Tooltip is "Create a Secondary Stream".)
 We